IvettB/585_Lab9/README.md

 - **Input Data:** The client’s signature from Step 3
 - **ZKP Step:** **Step 6 - Server sends a signed token back to the client**
 - **Plain Language Description:**
-After getting the user’s signature, the server must check if they really know the password.
-To do this, the server creates a special challenge token, which is just a random code the user must sign next.
+After getting the user’s signature, the server has to check if they really know the password.
+To do this, the server creates a special challenge token, a random code the user must sign next.
 The server also signs this token to make sure no one can change or fake it.
-This step stops attackers from reusing an old stolen signature to trick the system.

 ---